 Another problem with gun safe welds is that the outside of these welds are cosmetic.
 Many companies grind down the outer corners to make them more appealing.
 It’s not uncommon for welded joints to be ground and polished after welding in a variety of applications.
 But when the base metal is very thin sheet metal, like 12 gauge (0.1046″), workers need to be very careful not to damage the joint by over-grinding.

-If they grind off too much metal they should weld it back up and grind it again, but that type of rework is time consuming.
+If they grind off too much metal they should really weld it back up and grind it again.
+But that rework is time consuming.
 Since an angle grinder can cut through 12 gauge steel in seconds, any seam grinding is likely to weaken the joint.

-The gun safe market is extremely competitive so most gun safe manufacturers are trying to save time and money at each step.
+The gun safe market is extremely competitive.
+Most gun safe manufacturers are trying to save time and money at each step.
 Some of these methods are good and some are bad.

-One of the bad methods is to play games with the penetration of the weld.
+One of the bad cost cutting methods is to play games with the penetration of the weld.
 A cold weld with less penetration allows faster, longer welds before the metal deforms.
 This means fewer time consuming starts and stops.
-Unfortunately it also makes the welds less strong than the surrounding metal, and vulnerable to failure when beaten with a hammer.
+Unfortunately it also makes the welds less strong than the surrounding metal.
+In security terms, these welds are vulnerable to failure when beaten with a hammer.

 This is why the UL 687 construction ratings specifically require “continuous 1/4″ penetration weld”, which can easily be verified by cutting a cross-section of the joint.
-The thicker plate steel in walls and doors of a real safe are stronger and less likely to deform during proper welding; in the cross sections shown here the weld penetration is well beyond 1/4″.
+The thicker plate steel in walls and doors of a real safe are stronger and less likely to deform during proper welding.
+In the C-Rate cross section shown below the weld penetration is well beyond 1/4″.

 Since welding is time consuming and expensive, most gun safe manufactures make creative use of sheet metal bending to eliminate welding joints.
 The safe bodies generally have a one piece metal wrap-around with no vertical seams, including the door jamb.
 The elimination of these long vertical weld joints is a good thing, especially if you can’t trust the manufacturers’ welding.

-There may be some gun safe welders reading this and this isn’t meant to malign them or their work.
-But I know that many gun safe buyers are interested in the lowest price possible.
-There are many companies that produce low cost gun safes but it is difficult to maintain quality in that environment.
+There may be some gun safe welders reading this, and I don’t mean to malign them or their work.
+But they will agree that many gun safe buyers are interested in the lowest price possible.
+There are many companies that produce low cost gun safes.
+It can be difficult to maintain quality in that environment.
 Welding machines may be old models without the latest sheet metal welding technology.
 They may not be maintained and adjusted properly.
 Pay may be too low to attract experienced welders.
 Welder training budgets may be low or non-existent.
 There may be a lot of employee turnover.
 Problem employees may produce defective units for weeks before they’re discovered and fired.